butrinto/VR-Experience/README.md

 ## Full Project with studies

-For the full report and breakdown of this project, please read the below.
+For the full report and breakdown of this Virtual Reality project, please read the below.

 [Virtual_Reality___Experience.pdf](https://github.com/butrinto/VR-Experience/files/10546471/Virtual_Reality___Experience.pdf)